What Identity Really Is (Beyond Beliefs & Roles)

 Based on these observations, identity can be understood as:

+This structure is not rigid or fixed.
 It evolves through experience and can mature through conscious developmental work.

 Identity is therefore not simply a story we tell about ourselves.
+It is the deeper structure that makes those stories possible.

 Closing Reflection

+Identity is not just a story you tell about yourself.
 It is the deeper structure organising how you experience and express life.
+Everything else—roles, beliefs, habits, emotional patterns, narratives, and self-concepts—develops around that structure.

 The question becomes: